derapi/derapi/README.md

 Derapi is able to communicate with the backend using its normal protocol, but the backend is reporting an internal error.
 An example is a backend server returning a 5xx-series HTTP code.
 Derapi policy is to notify backend operators of these types of errors so they may improve their services.
-While we notify our backend partners of these problems, it can be helpful for clients to report them to Derapi technical support, with any additional details that may help Derapi engineers communicate the problem to backend operators.
+While we notify our backend vendors of these problems, it can be helpful for clients to report them to Derapi technical support, with any additional details that may help Derapi engineers communicate the problem to backend operators.

 #### 504 Gateway Timeout
 A network communication timeout prevents normal communication with a backend.